taustation-fan/taustation-fan.github.io/README.md

 Finally, some careers are more dangerous than others; if a majority of tasks sound illegal, you might spend quite some time in the Brig.
-(Though illegal tasks tend to pay much better than comparable legal tasks).
+(Though illegal tasks tend to pay better than comparable legal tasks).

 See the [separate career page](/career) for a list of tasks per career.